gdaws/stomp-utils/README.md

 stomp send [options]
 ```

-The `---destination` option is required.
+The `--destination` option is required.

 Options:
 ```